-The Pension Fund's latest actuarial valuation, as at 31 March 2019, showed it to be 95% funded - an increase from the position 3 years prior of 92%.
-Investment markets were impacted by the effect of the Russian invasion of Ukraine in February 2022 and the increase in the cost of living.
-The Fund will be undertaking the next scheduled triennial valuation as at 31 March 2022 and will implement an agreed recovery period in its Funding Strategy Statement, should this be necessary, to make good any funding deficit that may arise as a result of this exercise.
+The Pension Fund's latest actuarial valuation, as at 31 March 2022, showed it to be 102% funded - an increase from the position 3 years prior of 95%.
+Investment markets continued to be affected by the Russian invasion of Ukraine which commenced in February 2022 and was still ongoing throughout the year.
+The increase in inflation and interest rates have also had an impact on the investment returns.

-The vast majority of employers in the pension scheme (92% of the Fund by active membership, are scheduled bodies excluding Further and Higher Education employers) have secure public sector funding, and therefore there should be no doubt in their ability to continue to make their pension contributions.
+The vast majority of employers in the pension scheme (98% of the Fund by active membership, are scheduled bodies excluding Further and Higher Education employers) have secure public sector funding, and therefore there should be no doubt in their ability to continue to make their pension contributions.

 Following the latest actuarial valuation and schedule of employer contribution payments, the Pension Fund has reviewed its cashflow forecast and is confident in its ability to meet its ongoing obligations to pay pensions from its cash balance.
-In the unlikely event that investments need to be sold, 89.5% of the Fund's investments can be converted into cash within 3 months.
+In the unlikely event that investments need to be sold, 88.8% of the Fund's investments can be converted into cash within 3 months.